-1. "Owner's policy" means a policy of motor vehicle liability insurance which:

-a. shall designate by explicit description or by appropriate reference all vehicles with respect to which coverage is thereby to be granted, b. shall insure the person named therein and insure any other person, except as provided in subparagraph c of this paragraph, using an insured vehicle with the express or implied permission of the named insured, against loss from the liability imposed by law for damages arising out of the ownership, maintenance, operation or use of the vehicle, and c. may provide for exclusions from coverage in accordance with existing laws, and a. a policy meeting the minimum vehicle liability limits according to the laws in effect in the state or Indian tribe where the vehicle is registered, b. a deposit of cash or securities as required by the laws in effect in the state or Indian tribe where the vehicle is registered, or c. self-insurance, pursuant to the laws of the state or Indian tribe where the vehicle is registered.

-2. "Operator's policy" means a policy of motor vehicle liability insurance which shall insure the named person against loss from the liability imposed upon the named person by law for damages arising out of the operation or use by the named person of any motor vehicle not owned by the named person, subject to the same limits of liability required in an owner's policy.
+- 1. "Owner's policy" means a policy of motor vehicle liability insurance which: - a. shall designate by explicit description or by appropriate reference all vehicles with respect to which coverage is thereby to be granted, - b. shall insure the person named therein and insure any other person, except as provided in subparagraph c of this paragraph, using an insured vehicle with the express or implied permission of the named insured, against loss from the liability imposed by law for damages arising out of the ownership, maintenance, operation or use of the vehicle, and - c. may provide for exclusions from coverage in accordance with existing laws, and - 2.
+"Operator's policy" means a policy of motor vehicle liability insurance which shall insure the named person against loss from the liability imposed upon the named person by law for damages arising out of the operation or use by the named person of any motor vehicle not owned by the named person, subject to the same limits of liability required in an owner's policy.